LinShi11/csci-476-594-spring2021-private/lab03/README.md

 # whoami
 root
 ```
 In both of the setuid and regular program, the 32 and the 64 bit version will have a shell.
 However, in the regular program, both the executables are executing as seed, where they are executing as root in the setuid program.
-Additionally, if we could somehow get the access to the bash without the "permission", we could very well commit some damage.

 #### Task 1.2:
 The main first initialize a blank char array.
 Then it uses strcpy to copy the appropriate shellcode definition to the variable code.
 Looking right above the main function, we can see an if statement that splits the 64-bit shellcode with the 32-bit shellcode.
 Then it invokes the shellcode from the stack, which resulted in our shell.
 Looking in the makefile, we can see that -m32 flag will make the file a 32-bit binary and without it is 64-bit binary.
 Overall, the program, more specifically, the main function, calls the appropriate shell with the proper shellcode.